abisop/nuttx-docs/en/implementation/critical_sections.md

 There are two important things to note, however:

-  - The logic within this critical section must never suspend\!
+-   The logic within this critical section must never suspend!
 For example, if code were to call `spin_lock_irqsave()` then `sleep()`, then the sleep would occur with the spinlock in the lock state and the whole system could be blocked.
 Rather, `spin_lock_irqsave()` can only be used with straight line code.
 -   This is a different critical section than the one established via `enter_critical_section()`.
 Taking one critical section, does not prevent logic on another CPU from taking the other critical section and the result is that you make not have the protection that you